Augiiz/imagewall/README.md

 copy the key generated, go to imagewall/settings.py insert the key in SECRET_KEY field between the quotation marks.

+In the same settings.py file go to the very bottom in the field EMAIL_HOST_USER add your desired gmail adress and in the EMAIL_HOST_PASSWORD add your gmail password, this will be used to send user emails when in need to remind their password.

 Run ~MakeMigrations.py

 Run ~CreateSuperUser.py